Fink's Salt & Sweet

 Friendly warning!
 We're working hard to be accurate.
 But these are unusual times, so please check that venues remain open.

 Please note, Fink's Salt & Sweet has closed temporarily due to flooding.
 Please check the restaurant's Instagram page for up to date information.
 It is expected to reopen in Spring 2020.
 Time Out Food editors, JANUARY 2020.

 Forget Regent Street and Bond Street.
-In the residential roads between Stoke Newington and Finsbury Park lies one of London’s shopping hotspots.
+In the residential roads of Highbury, between Stoke Newington and Finsbury Park, lies one of London’s shopping hotspots.
 There’s Café Vintage for afternoon teas and retro threads, Sargent & Co for classic steel-framed road bikes and even what is probably the world’s only Sylvanian Families shop – dedicated to the woodland-creature toys.
 Until not too long ago there was also Banners & Bayonets, a military memorabilia shop.
 So it used to be the ideal spot to stock up on a family of anthropomorphic mice and cycle away on a retro steed, Iron Cross proudly pinned to your lapel.